Revature-Ajay-Insurance/Insurance-Capstone-Project/README.md

 $KAFKA_HOME/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 3 --topic insurance
 ```
 Step 3:\
-to set the amount of data created change the value in the for loop in genorator.scala by passing the number you wish to create as an paramater in the producer function
+to set the amount of data created change the value in the for loop in generator
+.scala by passing the number you wish to create as an paramater in the producer function
 ```
 val numTimes = 15
 val numRecords = 5000